 - Enabling framework in which to develop interdisciplinary skills; dual mentorship

-- Teaching within IST encouraged (but not required), aiming to create the most conducive environment for the creation and transfer of knowledge
+- Teaching within ISTA encouraged (but not required), aiming to create the most conducive environment for the creation and transfer of knowledge

 - Scientific integrity and leadership training, as well as career development support

-- Joining IST Austria’s and the NOMIS Foundation’s global networks of exceptional, pioneering researchers
+- Joining ISTA’s and the NOMIS Foundation’s global networks of exceptional, pioneering researchers

 - At the time of recruitment (i.e. within 8 months of the application deadline), applicants must have been awarded their PhD and preferably have acquired their first postdoctoral experience and/or interdisciplinary training.
 However, the NOMIS Fellowship Selection Panel will also consider exceptionally promising candidates who fall outside the above criteria.

 - Applicants will ideally have initial postdoctoral (or significant interdisciplinary) experience.
 However, the NOMIS selection panel will consider all outstanding candidates.

 - Applicants must have an existing affiliation to an academic/research institution (note: internal applicants must not have been employed at ISTA for more than 12 months at the application deadline date).

 - Following the initial evaluation round, top-ranked candidates must be available for a remote interview approximately 8-10 weeks after the submission deadline.